karlhulme/jsonotron/readme.md

-kind | Must be the value 'schema'. system | The name of the type system that this type belongs to. name | A name for the schema type. examples | An array of example values that conform to the json schema and demonstrate how the schema type should typically be used.
-At least one example must be provided. examples.value | An example value examples.documentation | A commonmark description of the example. validTestCases | An array of values that should be accepted as valid. invalidTestCases | An array of values that should be rejected as invalid. jsonSchema | A JSON schema object following the JSON schema specification.
+kind | Must be the value 'schema'. system | The name of the type system that this type belongs to. name | A name for the schema type. validTestCases | An array of values that conform to the json schema and demonstrate how the schema type should typically be used.
+At least one valid test case must be provided and it should be documented. validTestCases.value | An example value validTestCases.documentation | A commonmark description of the example. invalidTestCases | An optional array of values that should be rejected as invalid. jsonSchema | An optional JSON schema object following the JSON schema specification. variants | An optional array of variations of this schema type, which is only applicable for schema types based on 'object'. variants.name | The name of this variant which will be used as a suffix to the schema type name. variants.partial | Indicates if the fields should all be treated as optional, thus ignoring the 'required' property. variants.includeFields | An array of strings that represent the names of the only fields (object properties in the jsonSchema) that should be included in the variant.
+This takes priority over the excludeFields property. variants.excludeFields | An array of strings that represent the name of the fields that should be excluded from the variant, whereas all others will be included.

 ```yaml
 ---